 Regulation 3.7.7 states that:

-It shall be a condition of membership that a person, or persons, so authorised by Management Committee may inspect the premises of any member and examine the dogs on the premises at that time.
+It shall be a condition of membership that a person, or persons, so authorised by the Management Committee may inspect the premises of any member and examine the dogs on the premises at that time.

 Management Committee enforces Regulation 3.7.7 delegating responsibility to the Chief Executive to initiate internal arrangements.
-It is sometimes the case that Management Committee will themselves issue a directive.
+It is sometimes the case that the Management Committee will themselves issue a directive.

 Regulation 4.3 Breeding Records also governs the visit – that is, to ensure/help to ensure all members understand the importance of accurate breeding records.
 Further detail relating to Regulation 4.3 can be located on the Dogs Victoria website, Members Resources – Regulations.

 If you have not been notified of the existence of a formal complaint made against you, it is safe to assume that no such file exists at this time.

 When notified of a scheduled visit, the letter will indicate which of the Dogs Victoria Field Officers will be in touch.